 Martian Landing Site

-In 1938, when people still gathered around their radios for news and entertainment, the science fiction novel, War of the Worlds, was adapted for radio and read by Orson Welles.
+In 1938, when people still gathered around their radios for news and entertainment, the science fiction novel War of the Worlds was adapted for radio and read by Orson Welles.
 Though listeners were reminded throughout the broadcast that this “Martian attack” was fictional, many believed it to be a real newscast, and pandemonium ensued.
 It was history in the making—and the supposed Martians Landing site was said to be in Grover’s Mill, West Windsor, NJ.
 Read the park’s plaques that tell the broadcast story and lead you to the bronze Martian Landing Site Monument.
-After, hit up some better-known landmarks at this NJ attraction, like Washington’s Crossing and the Battle of Princeton sites near Princeton University.
+Afterward, hit up some better-known landmarks at this strange NJ attraction, like Washington’s Crossing and the Battle of Princeton sites near Princeton University.

 218 Cranbury Road, West Windsor Township, NJ 08550